mw0/MLnotebooks/multiClass/AnalysesOfConfusionMatrices.md

 Most conspicuous here are classes 27 and 34, which have dismal precisions on account of misclassifications from classes 24 and 38, respectively.
 (Class 7 has a modest precision on account of model mis-classifications from both class 5 and class 8.)
+Note that classes 24 and 38 have respectable recalls, but due to their large sizes a small misclassification error can overwhelm true positives in much smaller classes.